Pari (2018 Indian film): Plot

-One night, Rukhsana gets sick.
-Though Arnab mistakes it for her period, the truth is that her body needs to spew out the poison it produces every month due to her demon blood.
-She secretly kills a dog by biting it and releasing her poison.
-She later admits that she loves Arnab, and the two make love.
-The next morning, Professor Ali confronts Arnab with the truth about her, but he refuses to believe him.
-The morgue assistant fights Arnab, injuring him.
-Rukhsana kills the assistant in retaliation and gets between Arnab and Piyali, feeling jealous.
-When Arnab argues with her, she grabs him by the throat and lifts him clear off the ground.
+One night, Rukhsana falls ill.
+Although Arnab mistakes this for her period, in reality her body must expel the poison it produces each month due to her demonic blood.
+She secretly kills a dog by biting it and releasing the poison.
+Later, she confesses her love to Arnab, and the two have sex.
+The following morning, Professor Ali confronts Arnab with the truth about Rukhsana, but Arnab refuses to believe him.
+The mortuary assistant fights Arnab and injures him.
+In retaliation, Rukhsana kills the assistant and then positions herself between Arnab and Piyali, overcome with jealousy.
+When Arnab argues with her, she seizes him by the throat and lifts him off the ground.

-Disturbed, Arnab realises that Professor Ali was right and researches about Ifrit.
-He learns that Ifrit babies are born in one month instead of nine.
-Arnab contacts Professor Ali.
-Just as he arrives with his men, Rukhsana reveals to Arnab that she is pregnant with his child.
-The professor's men tie her up and torture her so that she dies of her poison.
-Though she cries for Arnab, he leaves, depressed.
-After three weeks, Piyali visits Arnab at his parents' house, and he tells her the truth about Rukhsana.
-His conversation with her makes him realise he shouldn't have left her to die because it was he who impregnated her, and that it is his child.
+Disturbed, Arnab realises that Professor Ali was telling the truth and begins researching Ifrit.
+He learns that Ifrit offspring are born after one month rather than nine.
+Arnab contacts Professor Ali, who arrives with his men.
+At that moment, Rukhsana reveals to Arnab that she is pregnant with his child.
+The professor’s men restrain and torture her so that she dies from her own poison.
+Although she cries out for Arnab, he leaves in despair.
+Three weeks later, Piyali visits Arnab at his parents’ home, and he tells her the truth about Rukhsana.
+Through this conversation, he realises he should not have abandoned her, as it was he who impregnated her, and the child is his.

-Rukhsana, after being beaten repeatedly, breaks free and kills the professor before heading over to Piyali's.
-She injures Piyali, but goes into labour.
-Piyali is unable to kill her, being a nurse and with her past of having an abortion.
-Instead, she helps Rukhsana deliver the baby, which has an umbilical cord.
-Rukhsana leaves the baby with her and disappears.
-Arnab rushes to the old hut, where he finds her near death.
-He cries and hugs her.
-She resists the urge to bite him and release her poison, instead letting it remain inside her body.
+After enduring repeated beatings, Rukhsana breaks free and kills the professor before making her way to Piyali’s home.
+She injures Piyali but then goes into labour.
+Unable to kill her, both because she is a nurse and due to her own past experience with an abortion, Piyali instead helps Rukhsana deliver the baby, which is born with an umbilical cord.
+Rukhsana leaves the child with Piyali and disappears.
+Arnab rushes to the old hut, where he finds Rukhsana close to death.
+He embraces her as she struggles against the urge to bite him and release her poison, choosing instead to keep it within her body.
 Before dying, she tells Arnab that their baby is human.
-At the end, Arnab says that Rukhsana's love made their baby human, rather than Ifrit's hatred.
-Arnab decides to take care of his baby then.
+In the end, Arnab concludes that Rukhsana’s love made their child human, rather than Ifrit’s hatred, and he resolves to raise the child himself.